XK9274/animated-splash-miyoo/README.md

 # Example

 https://github.com/XK9274/animated-splash-miyoo/assets/47260768/3dace5c3-8116-4076-b944-a97606b43588

+## Remember to set your LD_LIBRARY_PATH to where you store libpng, libsdl, libgif etc.

 # rapid-splash overview:

 Will display a series of .png files as an animation, rotozoom isn't used as it's super slow for this application

  ## Library requirements
 ```